DTE offers flexible, in-house payment plans tailored to fit your budget, ensuring a worry-free experience.

 We also place a strong emphasis on socialization and adaptability, making sure your dog can confidently engage with people of all ages and backgrounds.
 Therapy dog work requires attentiveness and empathy, and our training helps your dog develop these traits.
 With a foundation of trust, consistency, and patience, your dog will be fully equipped to offer comfort and companionship wherever it’s needed.

-Dog Training Elite Sarasota light star icon.
+Dog Training Elite Southwest Florida light star icon.

 Educate, Empower, Elevate, Elite